About this subject

-From one of the earliest concerns of morality and political philosophy to the subject of the latest global treaty sponsored by the United Nations, corruption has had a fascinating role in human affairs.
-Corruption’s importance as a matter of law and policy has grown in recent decades, thanks to an increasing awareness of its devastating effects on development efforts, human rights, democracies, economies, and environmental protection efforts.
+From one of the earliest concerns of political philosophy to the subject of a treaty ratified by almost every country in the world, corruption has played a fascinating role in human affairs.
+Corruption’s importance as a matter of law and policy has grown in recent decades, thanks to increasing awareness of its devastating effects on development efforts, human rights, democracies, economies, and environmental protection efforts.
 Responding to that growing importance, this subject provides an overview of domestic, regional, and global approaches to corruption.

-The domestic approaches examined in this subject include those undertaken by a sample of Latin American and Asian countries, as well as Australia, New Zealand, and the United States.
+The domestic approaches examined in this subject include those undertaken by Australia, New Zealand, and the United States, as well as several Latin American and Asian countries.
 The regional approaches targeted include those sponsored by the Organization of American States, the Asian Development Bank, Asia-Pacific Economic Cooperation, Council of Europe, the Organisation for Economic Co-operation and Development, and the World Bank.
 Finally, at the global level, this seminar covers the United Nations Convention Against Corruption (UNCAC).

-Entering into force in 2005 and obtaining 187 States Parties by February 2020, UNCAC has taken strides in implementing a comprehensive and partially binding global approach to corruption.
-This subject explores the five pillars of that approach—international cooperation, preventative measures, criminalization and law enforcement measures, asset recovery, and technical assistance and information exchange—and their linkages to domestic and regional initiatives.
-A major question at this stage will be UNCAC’s ability (or potential) to supplement or improve upon those pre-existing initiatives.
+Entering into force in 2005 and obtaining 189 States Parties by November 2021, UNCAC has brought about a comprehensive, global approach to corruption.
+This subject explores the five pillars of that approach—international cooperation, preventative measures, criminalization and law enforcement measures, asset recovery, and technical assistance and information exchange—and their relationship with domestic and regional initiatives.
+A major question at this stage will be UNCAC’s ability (or potential) to improve those pre-existing initiatives.

-At each of its three levels of legal inquiry (domestic, regional, and global), this seminar examines questions of substantive law (what conduct is targeted), procedure (how are suspected violations of the law exposed and addressed), institutions (how is each legal framework administered and modified), and effectiveness (under a number of metrics).
-Notably, this subject addresses the advantages and criticisms of anti-corruption law in its many forms.
+At each of its three levels of legal inquiry (domestic, regional, and global), this seminar examines questions of substantive law (what conduct is targeted), procedure (how are suspected violations of the law exposed and addressed), institutions (how is each legal framework administered and modified), and effectiveness.
+This subject addresses not only the merits of anti-corruption law, but the criticisms and dangers of it as well.

-Although this subject relies primarily on legal analysis, it also encompasses economics, history, and political science.
+Although this subject relies primarily on legal analysis, it also applies perspectives and findings from the fields of economics, history, and political science.
 That interdisciplinarity enables the consideration of the broader questions that inform anti-corruption law.
 Those questions include: How are definitions and patterns of corruption changing over time?
 What effects does corruption have on development, businesses, local economies, and global capitalism?
 What effects does it have on human rights, democratization, elections, and lawmaking?
 What lessons have been learned about the effectiveness of different legal approaches to corruption?
 How could domestic, regional, and international anti-corruption initiatives be improved?

 Principal topics include: